smarter-project/smarter-cni/README.md

 Process runnning natively on the node can query this DNS server also.

-## Building the container image

-checkout the repo:

-    git clone git@gitlab.com:arm-research/smarter/smarter-cni.git
-    git checkout cadeniyi

-The easiest way to do this is by using the multi-arch building functionality in docker (an experimental feature)

-    docker buildx create --use --name mybuild
-    cd build
-    docker buildx build --platform linux/arm64/v8,linux/arm/v7,linux/amd64 -t registry.gitlab.com/arm-research/smarter/smarter-cni:v0.2 --push .

-The file `build/bridge.conf` contains the configuration for the bridge network created for smarter-cni.
-The "subnet" parameter must match the `--cluster-cidr' value used when starting the Kubernetes master.
-The "gateway" parameter must match the subnet appropriately.

 ## Deployment

 ### On the node
-Deploying this container onto a Kubernetes node will provide the CNI binaries used by the Container Runtime Interface (CRI) to deploy Kubernetes pods on that node.
+Deploying this container onto a Kubernetes node will provide the CNI binaries and configuration used by the Container Runtime Interface (CRI) to deploy Kubernetes pods on that node.
+For this reason smarter-cni should be the first deployement onto the node.

-The container runtime (usually containerd which we assume is installed) must be configured to find the CNI plugin binaries.
-This is often done by editing the file:  `/etc/containrd/config.toml`
+The container runtime (usually `containerd` which we assume is installed) must be configured to find the CNI plugin binaries.
+This can usually be done by editing the file:  `/etc/containrd/config.toml`

 If this file does not exist then it can be genrerated running: